19 Ways To Make Old Speakers Sound Better

 On the more advanced side of things, should your older speakers begin to leave more to be desired, you can always add internal bracing to them to improve their audio quality.

-Internal bracing basically involves adding additional pieces of wood inside the cabinet to improve stability and reduce box resonance.
+Internal bracing basically involves adding additional pieces of wood inside the cabinet to improve sound quality.

-Even subwoofers are often internally braced to reduce resonance, and the larger the cabinet volume, the more this becomes necessary.
+Even subwoofers are often internally braced to reduce resonance, and the larger the cabinet volume, the more this becomes necessary for a better bass and audio quality in general in my opinion.

 12).
 Replace The Damping Materials Inside